Online Car Buying Scams

 In a new twist, criminals use a live-chat feature in e-mail correspondence and electronic invoices.
 As live-chat assistants, the criminals answer victims' questions and assure them the deals are safe, claiming that safeguards are in place to reimburse buyers for any loss.
 The criminals falsely assert that their sales are protected by liability insurance coverage up to $50,000.

 Automotive shoppers should exercise due diligence before engaging in transactions to purchase vehicles advertised online.
-In particular, shoppers should be cautious of the following situations:

 Safe online car buying tips